VentionCo/Recursive-Partitioning-Algorithm/README.md

 ```

 ## Modifications Made
 We require that the Recrusive Partitioning Algorithm be used in a JavaScript frontend application.
 To do this, we build it as a WebAssembly module using the emscripten compiler.
-Via emscripten, we expose a method called `pack`, which takes the `palletLength`, `palletWidth`, `boxLength`, and `boxWidth` as paramters and returns a json string containing the optimized box locations.
-We additionally output these positiosn to the `solution.mp`, which was the original implementation.
+Via emscripten, we expose a method called `pack`, which takes the `palletLength`, `palletWidth`, `boxLength`, and `boxWidth` as parameters and returns a json string containing the optimized box locations.
+We additionally output these positions to the `solution.mp`, which was in the original implementation.